Old Growth Redwood Trail in Henry Cowell Redwoods State Park

-As the main attraction in Henry Cowell Redwoods State Park, the Redwood Grove Loop Trail is a pretty fantastic way to get immersed amoung these giants.
-The trail itself is less than a mile, but it could easily take you an hour as there is so much to see that you will want to take your time.
+As the main attraction in Henry Cowell Redwoods State Park, the Old Growth Redwood Trail is a pretty fantastic way to get immersed among these giants.
+The trail is less than a mile, but it could easily take you an hour as there is so much to see and you will want to take your time.
 Here is all the information so you can check it out yourself.

 - .8 miles

 - Wheelchair accessible but still a dirt path

 - This information is from my visit in 2016 and 2021

 - Check out Roaring Camp while you are there as well

 Here is a video from my trip with my family in 2021.

 After turning into the park and paying your fee, the trail leaves from the parking lot next to the visitor center.
 It is hard to miss as there are signs to help you find it.